Could a Facebook group help you reach more customers?

 While you are setting up your group you may want to keep it secret.
 You can change this setting when you are ready to promote it and add members.
 A closed group will work if you want to keep your Facebook group community small and focused.
 A public group will give you a wider reach.

 Once you have set-up your group, invite customers to join by sharing a link to it on your Facebook business page and other marketing channels.
 When people request to join the group you have the option to ask them a set of standard questions before they are added, which could be useful for market research.

-If you are interested in how to run a Facebook group for your business or other ways you can update your Facebook strategy, then Winchester PR and content marketing agency Amplify PR offers social media services and training.
+If you are interested in how to run a Facebook group for your business or other ways you can update your Facebook strategy, then Southampton PR and content marketing agency Amplify PR offers social media services and training.
 Get in touch to find out more.